 The African Initiative is participated in by 7 countries in the Horn of Africa and 8 in the Sahel.

 Horn of Africa – Djibouti, Eritrea, Ethiopia, Kenya*, Somalia, South Sudan, Sudan

 Sahel – Burkina Faso, Cameroon, Chad, Mali, Mauritania, Niger, Nigeria, Senegal*

 Institutions and organizations involved in the Initiative in each country are those responsible for forestry, the environment, farming, agriculture and natural resources related sectors.

 ・Ministry of Environment and Forestry, Republic of Kenya

 ・Ministry of Environment and Sustainable Development, Republic of Senegal

 ・United Nations Convention to Combat Desertification (UNCCD)

-*For the implementation of the African Initiative in the Horn of Africa, the Government of Kenya, through the Ministry of the Environment and Natural Resources and the Kenya Forestry Research Institute (KEFRI), in collaboration with JICA, shall organize various activities under the “Capacity Development Project for Sustainable Forest Management in the Republic of Kenya” (CADEP-SFM).
+*For the implementation of the African Initiative in the Horn of Africa, the Government of Kenya, through the Ministry of Environment and Forestry and the Kenya Forestry Research Institute (KEFRI), in collaboration with JICA, shall organize various activities under the “Capacity Development Project for Sustainable Forest Management in the Republic of Kenya” (CADEP-SFM).